donkirkby/chess-kit/docs/rules.md

 bluffing, deduction, role selection, and yes, zombies.
 It also contains my favourite chess games by other designers that add a twist to the classic.
 They can all be played with a standard chess set and common items like pencil and paper, coins, and playing cards.
+For a more deluxe experience, I offer custom chess cards and player screens.

-Hopefully, serious chess players can enjoy these as a light break between regular chess games, and new chess players can use them as a gentler introduction to the classic game.
+Hopefully, serious chess players can enjoy these games as a light break between regular chess games, and new chess players can use them as a gentler introduction to the classic game.
 Players of different chess abilities that might find a game of regular chess frustrating may enjoy exploring these games